How to Actually Define Risk Categories

 • Minute Read

 Every project has risks.
-But, where are the greatest concentrations of risks?
+But where are the greatest concentrations of risks?
 What are the common causal factors?
 Where should we invest our limited time, energy, and budget?
-In this blog post, we will look at how to actually define risk categories to answer these questions and more.
+In this blog post, we will examine how to define risk categories to answer these questions and more.

 Risk Category.
 A group of potential causes of risk.